AndrewOkeyo/PointOfSale/README.md

 # PointOfSale
-This system eill manage sales at a local pharmacy
+This system will manage sales at a local pharmacy